November 18, 2024

 Validating Automatic Train Control (ATC) systems requires iterative testing cycles throughout the product’s life.
 Safety, reliability, and functionality must be rigorously tested each time the system is updated to ensure optimal operation for modern signaling applications like CBTC and ETCS.
 PSA’s expertise in validating safety-critical rail hardware and software underpins robust and reliable validation processes, ensuring that the entire system operates as designed.

-Automatic Train Control Systems: Key Testing Components
+Automatic Train Control: Key System Testing Components

 ATC systems encompass several critical functionalities: